ShengZhuangRocks/Tetris/README.md

 # A copycat of classic Tetris game written in python

 to get the game logic straight, I am using python OOP here trying to get everything organise.
-The purpose is to make the code readable for everyone.
+The purpose is to make the code readable for everyone, mostly for myself.

 - brick--brick patterns, aka those falling pieces, how those small tiles form a specific brick pattern
 - brick--physical logics like coalition, falling, rotating etc.